Audience Acquisition & Engagement

 What It Means to Be a ‘High-Signal’ Thinker in a Noisy World

 Holly Ransom has long established herself as an expert emcee and moderator at PCMA’s Convening Leaders conferences.
-As PCMA’s Business Events Summit opening keynoter, Ransom reveals her fluency in leadership skills, sharing how she has combined what she has learned from speaking to hundreds of organizational leaders with her own high-stakes experiences to help the audience focus on what matters most.
+As PCMA’s Business Events Summit opening keynoter, Ransom revealed her fluency in leadership skills, sharing how she has combined what she has learned from speaking to hundreds of organizational leaders with her own high-stakes experiences to help the audience focus on what matters most.

 Research: Trade Shows Remain Top Marketing Investment